SecureBankingAcceleratorToolkit/securebanking-openbanking-aspsp/README.md

 This will generate classes from the swagger specification into `securebanking-openbanking-aspsp-mock/target/generated-sources/swagger`.
 From here, the generated classes can be copied to the source folder under `src/main/java`.

+> CAUTION: When copying the newly generated files, be careful not to overwrite existing classes.

+This is because most of them have been generated using `swagger-codegen-cli-2.4.5.jar`, which is older than the `openapi-generator` maven plugin we are using.
+Also, we use a shared generic version of `Links`, `Meta`, `OBError1` and `OBErrorResponse1`.

 Note that the OB Read/Write API consists of several yaml files, however the `openapi-generator-maven-plugin` currently only generates code from one swagger file.
 Because of this, each individual yaml file is listed within the plugin and should be commented/uncommented as necessary.